goof15kw/dht-exporter/README.md

 # DHT Exporter for Raspberry PI with docker

 > Note: This project has been forked from matejp/dht-exporter.

-I've rewritten part of the code to be compatible with docker images and make user of environment variables.
+> Note: This project has been forked from Koma-Andrea/dht-exporter I've rewritten part of the code to be compatible with docker images and make user of environment variables.

 ## Usage: